-(Filter drop-down Select a filter to launch the corresponding search.
-The list will suggest filters that menu) have been saved previously and for certain Views, predefined filters.
-Selecting the entry (New filter) allows the filter to be reinitialized by selecting the criteria selection.
+(Filter drop-down menu) Select a filter to launch the corresponding search.
+The list will suggest filters that have been saved previously and for certain Views, predefined filters.
+Selecting the entry (New filter) allows the filter to be reinitialized by selecting the criteria selection. entry (New liner) allows the liner to be reinitialized by selecting the criteria selection.